codewyuu/CurSlate/README.md

 1. Download the extension from the Chrome Web Store (not available for now)
 2. Click the CurSlate icon to activate
-3. Hover over text to translate instantly (still being fixes)
+3. Hover over text to translate instantly (still being fixed)

 # Supported Languages